Join Pack 719

 Fundraising

-Our Pack relies on proceeds from the sale of snack sticks to fund our Pack outings and programs.
-This is our main source of funding and covers a majority of our supplies and expenses needed to operate the Pack.
+Our Pack relies on proceeds from our yearly Pancake Breakfast and restaurant nights to fund our Pack outings and programs.
+These events are our main sources of funding and cover a majority of the supplies and expenses needed to operate the Pack.